Filozoff/XCTestExtension/Sources/XCTestExtension/Documentation.docc/Documentation.md

 # ``XCTestExtension``

-A list of additional assertion methods for `XCTest` framework.
+A list of additional assertion methods for `XCTest` framework and `async` counterparts for some of them.

 ## Overview

-The framework provides additional assertion methods such as throwing `Error` type check, or `Error` check if it conforms to `Equatable`.
+The framework provides additional assertion methods to make tests easier, more reliable and precise.
+It has assertions for `Error` type and equality, values difference and some async counterparts for `XCAssert` methods provided by the Apple.
+As an addition, it has an expectation object which helps working with `Combine`'s `Publisher`.

 ## Topics